Skip to Content

 Laura Taylor Ashley Pantoja

-Many businesses don’t have the time or the expertise in-house to perform retirement plan reviews and oversee a plan service provider selection process.
+Many businesses don’t have the time or the expertise in-house to perform retirement plan reviews and oversee a vendor selection process.
 These considerations can help an employer, as a fiduciary, navigate this important process.

-Business professionals standing and talking in the office.Considering the costs associated with maintaining a retirement plan, the significance of retirement plan benefits to employees, and the increasing frequency of litigation related to these benefits, selecting the right retirement plan service provider is one of the most important decisions an employer will make as a fiduciary.
-With so many factors at play, it’s crucial that employers understand how to best navigate this process to find a service provider best suited to their organization.
+Our employee benefit professionals discuss selecting a retirement plan administrator.Considering the costs associated with maintaining a retirement plan, the significance of retirement plan benefits to employees, and the increasing frequency of litigation related to these benefits, selecting the right retirement plan vendor is one of the most important decisions an employer will make as a fiduciary.
+With so many factors at play, it’s crucial that employers understand how to best navigate the vendor selection process to find a provider best suited to their organization.

-In deciding whether it’s time to engage a new retirement plan service provider or third-party administrator (TPA), employers should consider the following:
+When deciding whether it’s time to engage a new retirement plan vendor or third-party administrator (TPA), employers should consider the following:

-The Employee Retirement Income Security Act of 1974 (ERISA) requires plan sponsors to enter into reasonable agreements with plan service providers.
-It’s important that plan sponsors follow a thorough and well documented due diligence process when selecting a plan service provider.
+The Employee Retirement Income Security Act of 1974 (ERISA) requires plan sponsors to enter into reasonable agreements with vendors.
+It’s important that plan sponsors follow a thorough and well-documented due diligence process when selecting a vendor.
 Costs may be considered, but the goal of the selection process shouldn’t be to merely identify the lowest cost provider.
 While ERISA doesn’t require plan sponsors to go through a proposal process, it’s the best (if not only) way to know whether the fees a plan sponsor is paying are reasonable compared to the market — so a competitive proposal process will be the best “starting point” for most employers.

-These key considerations can help employers identify the service provider best suited for them and their retirement plans.
+These key considerations can help employers identify the vendor best suited for them and their retirement plans.

-Start the plan service provider selection process with an RFP
+Start the vendor selection process with an RFP

-The request for proposal (RFP) process helps employers evaluate potential providers and simplify what can become a rigorous and time-consuming effort.
+The request for proposal (RFP) process helps employers evaluate potential retirement plan vendors and simplify what can become a rigorous and time-consuming effort.
 It also serves to articulate criteria that may lead to a more standardized pool of responses, potentially making it easier to compare possible providers.
-Here are some steps employers should follow when starting the RFP process to identify a plan service provider:
+Here are some steps employers should follow when starting the RFP process to identify a plan vendor:

 • Prepare a detailed RFP that focuses on questions that provide insight into the essential attributes that service providers must possess.